weizheng1910/projApp/README.md

 * Performing SQL Queries which involves multiple INNER JOIN
 * Conditional Rendering, using React.js
 * Using Express.js as the web framework, using npm packages (Moment.js) to support my application

-### Things which I can improve on:

-1. Planning the User Flow.
-Feedback from my instructors and TAs were that the User Flow was messy.
-This is because I have not given thought to it.
-2. Theme originality.
-Color theme was a replica of Facebook's.
-I copied Facebook because it looks neat and vibrant.
-In the future, I will put in more effort on the color theme.
-4. Features.
-Features on hindsight could be improved upon to better suit the needs of the end-user.
-  Additional features could include:
- - A separate category to display only reminders of the things to look out for when dealing with a particular client.
- - For task reminders like meetings,  the task could be automatically cleared from the application when it reaches the deadline.

- More thought should be given to the features and how it caters to the end user.